adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 * One of the themes I hear over and over again is that the effective capacity of your model should match the complexity of your task.
     * For simple house price prediction, a linear regression model might do.
     * For object segmentation, a large and specialized CNN will be a necessity.
+* Use RNNs for time series data and natural language data since NLP data is contains dependencies between different steps in the input.

 ## Hyperparameters